ffich/CHAOS/examples/10_HelloWorld/README.md

 The file **os_task_cfg.h** is only needed to export the ID (MY_TASK_1_ID and MY_TASK_2_ID) and make them visible to other files.
 It's needed by the OS again, but also to the user, as the task ID is how the task is identified in the various OS API (so for example, if the user has to call the Os_ActivateTask, it needs the Task ID of the task to be activated).

+We'll also put in this file the extern decalrations for TaskNumber and AutoStartTaskNumber variables.

 ```
 /************************************************************************
 * EXPORTED Defines